 - History of Counseling Frameworks

 - Solution-Focused Therapy (SFT)

 - How Who You Are Affects How You Help

 Access our easy

-This is an introductory-intermediate level workshop intended for social service and health care professionals, teachers, social workers and anyone wanting to gain increased capacity in counseling skills.
+This is an introductory-intermediate level workshop intended for social service and health care professionals, counsellors, social workers, support workers, and anyone wanting to gain increased capacity in counseling skills.

 Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

 - Describe the key components of leading counseling frameworks

 - Apply different strategies and skills in different helping roles